 yihui/tinytex-releases.
 This was made possible after two TeX Live developers explained the TeX Live license to me, which sounded complicated to me previously and made me hesitate to redistribute TeX Live as a binary package.
 After I knew it was okay to do so, I built the binaries on AppVeyor and released them to Github Releases.

 What is the size of TinyTeX?

-About 150MB on macOS and Ubuntu, and 220MB on Windows (when installed).
-You may think it is still too big, but please consider that the size of BasicTeX for macOS is about 215MB (when installed), and a basic MiKTeX installer for Windows is about 750MB (I didn’t check how big it is when installed).
+About 61MB on macOS and Linux (gzipped), and 94MB on Windows (zipped).
+You may think it is still too big, but please consider that the size of the BasicTeX installer for macOS is about 80MB, and a basic MiKTeX installer for Windows is about 235MB (I didn’t check how big it is when installed).

-If you create a tarball of TinyTeX on macOS or Ubuntu, it will be only 50MB.
-This can be very helpful if you install such a tarball on the cloud (e.g., for software testing purposes on Travis CI).
+TinyTeX’s small size can be very helpful if you install it on the cloud (e.g., for software testing purposes on Travis CI).
 The download and installation should take only a few seconds.